Yusef Khan: Domestic violence

-Asked what Masood's reactions are over Zainab's abuse, Nitin says: "Masood tells Denise, 'It's just another one of Zainab's dramas', but then there comes a point where he sees bruises on Zainab.
+Asked what Masood's reactions are to Zainab's abuse, Nitin says: "Masood tells Denise, 'It's just another one of Zainab's dramas', but then there comes a point where he sees bruises on Zainab.
 Then Masood becomes very concerned for Zainab in a very genuine way.
 It also might reignite something between the two of them as well, as they have to work together to solve these problems."
-The scenes showing Masood and Denise race to the café where Kamil was raised 8.26 million viewers.
+The scenes showing Masood and Denise racing to the café where Kamil was raised 8.26 million viewers.
 BBC Three's repeat screening later secured 781k viewers at 10pm.